Environmental and Natural Resource Research

-British Columbia is home to a rich area of natural and cultural resources and research is an important part of there maintenance.
+British Columbia is home to a rich area of natural and cultural resources and research is an important part of their maintenance.

-Operating on a provincial land base of over 94 million hectares, the Ministry sustainably manages BC’s forest, range, water, mineral and land-based resources.
+Operating on a provincial land base of over 94 million hectares, the ministry sustainably manages forest, rangelands, water, mineral and land-based resources in British Columbia.
 Natural resources include the structural and functional environments that support wildlife and species.

 Ecosystem stewardship